Astronomy

 You can attend our weekly colloquia, regular seminars, clubs, and meets and interact with world leaders in astronomy to generate new ideas and initiate potential collaborations.

-Examples of student theses and dissertations include “Applications of High-Resolution Observations of Millimeter Wavelengths,” “The Bright Side of Black Holes: Radiation from Black Hole Accretion Disks,” “Charting our Uncharted Milky Way.”
+Examples of student theses and dissertations include “Applications of High-Resolution Observations of Millimeter Wavelengths,” “The Bright Side of Black Holes: Radiation from Black Hole Accretion Disks,” and “Charting our Uncharted Milky Way.”

-Graduates have secured faculty positions at institutions such as University of California, Berkeley; Dartmouth College, and the University of Bath.
+Graduates have secured faculty positions at institutions such as University of California, Berkeley; Dartmouth College; and the University of Bath.
 Others have begun their career with leading organizations such as Boston Consulting Group, Google, and Netflix.

 Additional information on the graduate program is available from the Department of Astronomy and requirements for the degree are detailed in Policies.